nardokra/energy-cost-estimation-app/README.md

 Below you can find the decision made for the architecture of the assessment.

-### 1. React or Lit Web
+### 1. React

-For building this App I made the decision to use React over Lit Web.
+For building this App I made the decision to use React, to demonstrate my skills with and knowledge of this framework.
-I made this decision with the knowledge that this assessment is in line with my potential first project which is built with React.

-Besides that, I think Lit Web would have been a good framework to use for building this app of this small size because it's lightweight and has a small bundle size and loading time.

 ### 2. Atomic Design System Component Architecture